Sam-Schnaible/chinook-api/README.md

  - require user profiles to access database with different authorizations
    - salesperson authorization to create, retrieve, and update customers
    - manager authorization to create, retrieve, update, and delete customers
+   -
  - add Authentication for a layer of security

+ - allow any field to to be searchable and return a customer profile

  - include an initial GET request upon loading which display the range of customer ids for retrieving, updating, and deleting